Have you ever felt like you didn't fit in?

-From growing up a freak, a misfit, I have developed a range of mindsets which have stood me in good stead to overcome adversities and challenges.
+From growing up a freak, a weirdo, I have developed a range of mindsets which have stood me in good stead to overcome adversities and challenges.
 I also have faith in Jesus.

-I would love to come and share with your school, church or organisation, my Misfits Shine! mindsets, and also to share some stories about growing up with a craniofacial syndrome, and living with a visual impairment.
+I would love to come and share with your school, church or organisation, my Be Weirdly Wonderful! mindsets, and also to share some stories about growing up with a craniofacial syndrome, and living with a visual impairment.
 I can also talk on my striving and advocating to give my daughter who has Down syndrome, an ordinary life.

 * Just be yourself

 Please contact me on email@example.com or phone me on 0419704803 to talk more.